£0.00

 Structured fabrics skim the body rather than clinging to it, creating clean lines that minimise the appearance of any bulges or curves.

-Choose fabrics with subtle texture that diffuse light (like fine herringbone or birdseye weave versus smooth, shiny materials).
+Choose fabrics with subtle textures that diffuse light (like fine herringbone or birdseye weave versus smooth, shiny materials).

 Layer with progressively heavier weight fabrics from inner to outer layers (like a cotton shirt under a wool jumper under a structured blazer).